 - Mild thermapeeling for localised skin tightening

-- Benign moles and Benign skin lesions removal
+- Benign moles and Benign skin lesions removal and more

-For ease of this exercise, the first time you practice the spray mode operation, set the equipment at maximum power and as soon as the spark is generated while keeping the electrode at constant distance from the surface of the chicken skin (or meat) make a sweeping movement while keeping the arc on.
-The power will be set high only for this exercise to allow you ease of practice.
+For ease of this exercise, the first time you practice the spray mode operation, set the equipment at maximum power and as soon as the spark is generated while keeping the electrode at a constant distance from the surface of the chicken skin (or meat) make a sweeping movement while keeping the arc on.
+The power will be set high only for this exercise to allow you the ease of practice.
 As you gain confidence at high power levels, then practice at lower power levels, down to the minimum setting.
-Normally the power levels used for aesthetic treatments, with exception for mole removal, by using voltaic arc are very low.
+Normally the power levels used for aesthetic treatments, with an exception for mole removal, by using voltaic arc are very low.

-In order to later move to utilising voltaic arcs for aesthetic applications, practice on your own by using all the different power levels and spend some time practicing and having fun drawing whatever you wish on the meat.
+In order to later move to utilizing voltaic arcs for aesthetic applications, practice on your own by using all the different power levels and spend some time practicing and having fun drawing whatever you wish on the meat.

 As you have seen in this video the effects produced by the electric arc are directly related to the way the equipment is used and the arc applied.
 In aesthetic treatments, the final results will be dependent on the way you perform each procedure.
 Therefore, if you purchased a voltaic arc generator for aesthetic purposes, the best advice is to start practicing as shown in this video.
-Practice makes it perfect and there is nothing called as too much practice.
+Practise makes it perfect and there is nothing called as too much practice.
 So repeat all these exercises on your own and have fun.